ZhengMinghui1234/enfuzzer/data.md

-# Evaluation in Google's fuzzing-test-suite.
+# Statistical test result for 10 times

 ## Average and range number of paths covered by each tool in ten times 24-hours experiments